vietjtnguyen/argagg/README.md

 An option is specified by four things: the name of the option, the strings that activate the option (flags), the option's help message, and the number of arguments the option expects.

 With the parser defined you actually parse the arguments by calling the `argagg::parser::parse()` method.
-If there are any problems then either an `argagg::option_lacks_argument_error` or `argagg::unexpected_flag_error` exception.
+If there are any problems then either an `argagg::option_lacks_argument_error` or `argagg::unexpected_option_error` exception.

 ```cpp
 argagg::parser_results args;